Does realism really matter in training? The short answer is... yes.

 From a skill acquisition training perspective, our goal then is to create an authentic virtual experience that translates to real-world behaviors.
 But what should that experience be?

-Situated Cognition, the second cognitive science concept, provides us with some guidance.
+Situated Cognition provides us with some guidance on the learning experience.
 Situated Cognition asserts that the context of the learning experience matters.
 The learner must understand the concepts and skills, within the context of the real-world situations in which they will eventually be utilized.
 Essentially, we should immerse the learners in simulated, real-world challenges that are free from risk.

 Let’s take an inventory of what we have gathered so far.
 Learning from experience is an effective approach for skill acquisition, and the learning experience should simulate real-world context.